maksprotsyk/acs-labs/lab6_text_processing_4/README.md

-# Lab 3 Part 4: Counting the number of words in text files
+# Lab 3 Part 4: Counting the number of words in text files (high-level thread-safe tools)

 ## Team